BrentLab/NetProphet_3.0/README.md

-# NetProphet 2.0
+# NetProphet 3.0

-NetProphet 2.0 is our second-generation “data light” TF-network mapping algorithm.
-It requires only data that can be generated from low-cost, reliable, and easily scalable experimental methods.
-NetProphet 2.0 relies on three fundamental ideas.
-First, combining several expression-based network algorithms that use different types of models can yield better results than using either one alone.
-Second, TFs with similar DNA binding domains (in terms of amino acid sequence) tend to bind similar sets of target genes.
-Third, even an imperfect net-work map can be used to infer models of each TF’s DNA binding prefer-ences from the promoter sequences of its putative targets and these mod-els can be used to further refine the network.
-The following is our algorithm overview.
+Network Inference package that uses XGBoost, a machine learning algorithm.

 ![NetProphet2.0_overview](NP2_overview.png)

-Our implementation is available for both serial processing on a local desktop and parallel computing on a HPC cluster.
-The parallel computing mode requires the SLURM workload manager for job scheduling.

-### Wiki Page
+# I. The easiest, with Singularity container

+## 1. Install Singularity and download the container

+- Refer to Singularity website to install singularity >=
+- Dowload singularity container from here
-Please find the details on installation, data preparation, code execution, and result interpretation in our wiki page [here](https://github.com/yiming-kang/NetProphet_2.0/wiki).
+- Please find the details on installation, data preparation, code execution, and result interpretation in our wiki page [here](https://github.com/yiming-

+## 2. Run Command with toy example

+kang/NetProphet_2.0/wiki).

 1. Configure NetProphet 2.0 directory